Solving the Environmental-Energy Innovation Puzzle

 Popp, D., and Newell, R. (2009).
 Where does energy R&D come from?
 Examining crowding out from environmentally friendly R&D. NBER Working Paper 15423.

 Christos Makridis is a Ph.D. student at Stanford University's Department of Management Science and Engineering, concentrating in Energy/Environmental Economics, Policy, and Strategy.
-Christos is also a Non-Resident Fellow at Arizona State University's North American Center for Transborder Studies.
+Christos is also the Economics Editor of the UNESCO-sponsored Global Water Forum (http://www.globalwaterforum.org/discussion-topics/economics/) and a Research Fellow at the Steyer-Taylor Center for Energy Policy ...

 Other Posts by Christos Makridis